WilliamSmith5172078/tips/README.md

 Added new feature for better user experience - update 27 Fixed typo in documentation - v5.3.5
 Fixed typo in documentation - build 634
+Added new feature for better user experience - build 939